debroucker/memory_card/README.md

 You need to have a server, to put the files in it.

 ## Start-up
-Add the files on your server, lunch `memory.html` in your server, and enjoy.
+Add the files on your server, launch `memory.html` in your server, and enjoy.

 ![home](img/home.png)